Rajan/lesspod/README.md

 ## Choice of building blocks

-We want to keep Podisto as simple as possible for people to customize and build upon and it requires us to be as minimalist as practically posible.
+We want to keep Podisto as simple as possible for everyone to customize and build upon and it requires us to be as minimalist as practically posible.

 - SQLite 3 (skipping ORM for now)
 - Express 4 (most popular node.js framework)